persapiens-classes/typescript-example/README.md

 ## 🧪 About the Project

-This repository contains the source code of a sample web application used as a **didactic tool** to demonstrate key concepts in modern frontend development.
+This repository contains the source code to create unit tests in [typescript](https://www.typescriptlang.org/) using [vitest](https://vitest.dev/).

-We incrementally improve this application **weekly during classes**, covering topics such as:

-- Components
-- Reactive Programming
-- State Management
-- Routing
-- HTTP Communication
-- Forms Handling
-- Dependency Injection

 ---